Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Skills:** Persuasion or Intimidation.
 (If you are already proficient in both, you instead gain a skill of your choice)

 ### Draconic Influence
-At 21st level, you absorb the essence of one dragon you have sought out.
-Describe the first dragon of the pair you seek to reunite, specifically choosing the color of dragon you think they are from the table below.
+At 21st level, you absorb the essence of one dragon you have sought out, it grants you the proficiencies listed above.

+Describe the first dragon of the pair you seek to reunite, specifically choosing the color of dragon you believe they are from the table below.

 | Color | Area | Damage |
 |:------|:-----|-------:|